Available To Serve You Nationwide On All Federal Cases

 Document Everything

 Creating a detailed record during the raid provides crucial evidence for challenging the search and any resulting prosecution.
 Write down badge numbers, agent names, and which law enforcement agency each person represents, as multiple agencies often participate in federal raids.
+Be sure to document the scene—capture the atmosphere, the actions of agents, and any chaotic or intense moments you observe.
 Note the time agents arrived, how many participated, what areas they searched, and what items they seized from your personal belongings.
 If possible, use your phone to record video or audio of the search, though agents may try to prevent this or seize recording devices as potential evidence.

 The warrant defines the legal scope of the search, and you should never consent to additional searches beyond what the judge authorized.
 Agents often ask for consent to search areas not covered by the warrant, suggesting cooperation will be viewed favorably or that refusing implies guilt.
 Any consent you provide eliminates Fourth Amendment protections and allows agents unlimited access to search anywhere and seize anything.
 Clearly state that you do not consent to any searches beyond the specific warrant authorization and document any attempts to pressure you into expanding consent.